robmoore-i/practiced/README.md

 ## Writing a prompt generator

 With the specification above in mind, I have a couple of python examples.
 One for Georgian language, another for the lengths of the different months of the year.
 These live in `prompt-generators/`.
 To create a simple given->answer mapping, basically just copy the one for month-lengths and add everything you want into the dictionary.

+## Wish list

+- I want to generify my existing prompt-generator for Georgian into one for all languages.
+Expected difficulty: easy.

+- I want to adjust the entry point of the program to be more user friendly.
+Config files piss me off.
+Expected difficulty: pips.

+- I want to be able to interleave multiple prompt generators, so that I can learn Georgian and the lengths of the months at the same time.
+Expected difficulty: tricky.

+- I want to have an implementation of the VocabPrompter interface which can combine multiple json files from the vocab lists.
+Expected difficulty: easy.

+- I want to be able to specify the vocab lists I want to use from the entry point of the program, rather than fucking with code before running it.
+Expected difficulty: fine.